Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/datepicker.md

 </figure>

 !!! tip "Automatically Triggered by Question Nodes"
-    The Datepicker is automatically triggered whenever a Question Node with **type "Date** is used.
+    The Datepicker is automatically triggered whenever a Question Node with the **Date** type is used.
 This means that you will rarely need to explicitly add the Datepicker Node itself.

 ## Properties
 <div class="divider"></div>